mde/ejs/tutorial.md

 -   Change the `Main#index` route to point to the `ToDos#index` action (hint, check out `config/router.js`)
 -   Add some logging with `geddy.log`
--   Configure mongo, riak or postgress and use it instead of the memory modelAdapter.
+-   Configure mongo, riak or postgres and use it instead of the memory modelAdapter.
 See how easy it's to switch

 ### Next: Eager-fetch associations (SQL adapters)